Agoric/documentation/main/zoe/api/contract-support/price-authority.md

 and time) is packaged in the amount, and repeated in the payment for veracity.
 A `PriceQuote` is an amount-payment pair, where the amount is also the current balance of the payment.

-It represents a statement from the `PriceAuthority` as to the current price level at a particular time.
-The significant content (prices and time) is packaged in the amount, and repeated in the payment for veracity.
 ```js
 const { quoteAmount, quotePayment } = priceQuote;
 ```